 Pueblo is known as “Steel City” for the history of the steel mill and smelter and current steel production.
 In 1993, it gained the name “Home of Heroes” for the four living recipients of the Congressional Medal of Honor.
 Additionally, Pueblo has developed the Arkansas River Walk along the and the Historic Union Avenue District along the Arkansas River.

-Pueblo Colorado List of Best Things to Do
+Map of the Best Things to Do in Pueblo

 Many visitors ask: What is there to do in Pueblo Colorado?
+Click on the map above to get an interactive Google Map of and directions to the best things to do in Pueblo on this list.
 This list will help you choose what to do in on your trip.

 This 30-acre zoo is home to over 420 animals of more than 140 species.
 The Pueblo Zoo has a variety of exhibits for kids to see animals in action and learning activities in the visitor center.
 This is one of our favorite zoos to visit – read more about Why You will Love Pueblo Zoo